 Prior to joining Townsend Public Affairs, Niccolo served as Deputy City Administrator under then Mayor Jerry Brown.
 Niccolo was responsible for oversight of daily operations and decision making for the two largest city agencies (Public Works and Police Department) that have a combined annual budget of $323 million.
 He was also the senior administrative staff member for three City Council committees and had daily interaction with Mayor and City Council members.

 Niccolo graduated from the University of Oregon with a Bachelor of Arts in American History.
 He is a member of two prominent Italo American clubs in Oakland, which are the Colombo Club and Fratellanza Club.
 He serves on the Board of Bay Scholars and the East Oakland Boxing Association.
-Niccolo and his wife Angie have a son, 11 nieces and nephews, a Golden Retriever, and a cat.
+Niccolo and his wife Angie have two sons, 11 nieces and nephews, a Golden Retriever, a Chocolate Labrador, and a cat.
 Niccolo can be found in a duck blind in the Sacramento Valley in the fall if he isn’t watching the Golden State Warriors.

 300 Frank H. Ogawa Plaza, Suite 204